The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: The Conformal and Invariant Measures and for

-The following proposition was proved in \cite{sush} as Lemma~7.3.
-We provide its proof here for the sake of completeness, convenience of the reader, its shortness, simplicity, crucial importance, and we expose the proof in terms of the skew product map $\tilde f:J(\tilde f)\lra J(\tilde f)$ rather than in terms of the semigroup $G$ itself, as it was done in \cite{sush}.
+The following proposition was proved in \cite{sush} as Lemma~7.3 and will be of crucial importance in the sequel.
+We provide its short and simple proof here for the sake of completeness and for the convenience of the reader.
+Furthermore, we expose the proof in terms of the skew product map $\tilde f:J(\tilde f)\lra J(\tilde f)$ rather than in terms of the semigroup $G$ itself, as it was done in \cite{sush}.